 In the bulletproofing world, these windows are considered “transparent armor.”
 To live up to this name, you can invest and install one-way resistant glass.
 This type of glass prevents external forces from shattering the window but will also allow you to shoot through it from the inside should the need to do so arises.

 If you’re on a tight budget, you can settle for tempered glass.
 Although it’s vulnerable to bullets despite the second layer, it is at least shatterproof.
-In a critical situation, you have no time to cover your face, and you most certainly can’t just let go of the wheel to shield yourself from flying glass with your hands.
+In a critical situation, you have no time to cover your face, and you most certainly can’t just let go of the wheel to shield yourself with your hands from flying glass.
 Installing a tempered glass layer will put your mind at ease in a natural disaster or survival situation because it does protect you from flying debris like rocks or branches.

-Keep in mind that if you bulletproof your windows or even make them shatterproof, because of the increased resistance of your windows, it might be a tad too hard for any rescuers to break in and get you out of the car if the need arises.
-Added resistance to external shattering becomes a problem especially if, for whatever reason, your car ends up underwater or you can’t open the door from the inside for some reason.
+Keep in mind that if you shatterproof or bulletproof your windows , because of the increased resistance, it might be a tad too hard for any rescuers to break in and get you out of the car if need be.
+Added resistance to external shattering becomes a problem especially if, for whatever reason, your car ends up underwater or if you can’t open the door from the inside for some reason.

 For the exterior, consider steel-plated armor installation.
 You might want to install this on the front, and rear bumpers as those are designed to shatter under force to absorb as much of the impact as possible.
 If you want to go all out, add in steel plates with a combination of nylon and Kevlar to enable your bumper able to protect the insides of your car better.
 This type of protection on your bumpers better absorbs impact so your car can barrel through road blocks and possibly walls if needed.